tarahwaters/milestone-project4/README.md

 - Make a secure purchase
 - Leave a review for a purchase
 - Find out more information based on frequently asked questions (ie. for delivery costs / refunds)
+- Contact the site owner with questions / a bespoke enquiry

 **How the shop fulfils these expectations:**
 - Design that is visually attractive and matches the artist's style